MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineApplicationInstance.md

 ```

 ## DESCRIPTION
-This cmdlet is used to get application instance for the tenant.
+This cmdlet is used to get details of an application instance.

 ## EXAMPLES